COVID-19 Update | Visiting our libraries

 Are libraries operating with regular hours?

-All of our libraries will operate with new operating hours, with the exception of Windale which will remain unchanged.
-You can view the new hours for your local branch on our website.
+All of our libraries are open with regular operating hours (excluding Wangi Wangi which is temporarily closed for refurbishment).
+You can view the hours for your local branch on our website.

 What restrictions are in place?